-Cross comb is comb created by bees that connect two frames.
+Cross comb is comb created by bees that connects two frames.

 This makes inspecting a hive a risky proposition, particularly when removing frames for observation.
 As a frame is lifted, the comb can be torn away from either of the joined frames and come crashing down.
 The existence of cross comb is something to be avoided if at all possible.

 First, a quick recap on the idea of bee space, which is an important characteristic of where bees build comb.
 In a nutshell, if bees find a space that is more than 3/8 inch wide, they will fill it with comb.
 If they find a space that is less than 1/4 inch they will glue it with propolis.
 A space between these two widths will be left alone – that’s bee space.

 Bee space is an important issue in the design of bee hives, with Mr. Langstroth staking a claim for its discovery in the 1800’s.
 But in the wild, bees honor bee space as a matter of course.
 We come along, as beekeepers, with our structured hives, with frames and foundation, and ask our bees to start building comb.
 For the most part, they do this in a very orderly manner and combs are built beautifully parallel to each other, with bee space neatly maintained.

 But bee space and neatness are not the same thing.
 Bees will maintain bee space but can still make an awful mess, with their comb.

 Why Does Cross Comb Occur?